Comparison Between Stick and Flux-Cored Welding

 A flux-cored machine includes a wire feeding mechanism, a more complex power supply, and a torch with many parts that adds to the total cost.

 2. Lower maintenance costs

 A stick welder has the lowest maintenance cost.
 Furthermore, the electrode holder is simple, with a few replacement parts that last for a long time.

-Moreover, the flux-cored torch has many parts and consumables, for example, the liner, the contact tip, etc., that are costly.
+Moreover, the flux-cored torch has many parts and consumables, for example, the liner, the contact tip, etc., that add to the costs.
 You must maintain the torch frequently to avoid wire feeding and arc stability problems.

 3. Cheaper welding electrode